G-Paul/later_app/README.md

 Later App is basically a YouTube Watch-Later list, but for websites and URLs
 - If you have a website you want to look into, but not now, then put it into the Later App.
 - The app stores the website for future refernce, and when needed, the website can be opened in the browser.
+- Local storage is handled using SQLite database implemented through SQFLite.

 ## Getting Started